samblenny/usbgamepad/README.md

 (     0,     0)  (     0,     0)
 ```

 **NOTE: USB hot plugging may be unreliable.
-Based on my limited testing, seems
+Based on my limited testing, it
-like there may be bugs in my driver code or in the CircuitPython `max3421e`
+seems like there may be bugs in my driver code or in the CircuitPython
-package.
-I got the best results when I plugged the gamepad in before powering
+`max3421e` package.
+I got the best results when I plugged the gamepad in before
-up.**
+powering up.**

 If you press buttons and move the sticks, you should see additional output with
 decoded USB reports for gamepad events (XInput protocol) that like this: